 Back to Top

-Three things have to be done if we want to save Texas:
+Four things have to be done if we want to save Texas:

-• And lastly we must swing at least 500,000 "non-partisan right leaning" voters to the left, instead of the right. -Needed for this, in addition to everything else, is a relatable candidate who can inspire the potential "swing" voters by getting them to overcome their emotions about certain things or specific issues.
+• And lastly we must swing at least 250,000 "non-partisan right leaning" voters to the left, instead of the right.
+Needed for this, in addition to everything else, is a relatable candidate who can inspire the potential "swing" voters by getting them to overcome their emotions about certain things or specific issues.
 Someone who can get them to know, and believe, that everything is going to be okay.

 1. Some just don't care about politics at all.